telerik/xamarin-forms-docs/controls/listview/features/listview-features-selection.md

 <snippet id='listview-features-selection-xaml'>

-and let's create a simple data for the ListView component and a method called InitializePickers in which we can add the modes and gestures we want to use:
+Lets create a simple data for the ListView component and a method called InitializePickers in which we can add the modes and gestures we want to use:
 <snippet id='listview-features-selection-csharp'>

-After this let's create **OnSelectionGestureChanged** and **OnSelectionModeChanged** methods that will be invoked when the selection changes:
+After this lets create **OnSelectionGestureChanged** and **OnSelectionModeChanged** methods that will be invoked when the selection changes:

 <snippet id='listview-features-onselectionchanged-csharp'>